IvanMzk/gtensor/docs/extending.md

 };
 ```

-Any other functionality, including operators, can be customized in this way to meet requirements.
+Any other functionality, including operators, can be customized in ways described above to meet requirements.